Skip to main content

 Weekly Columns and Op-Eds

 In Central Washington, we know the best way to jumpstart our economy is by reopening our small businesses and letting America's free markets get individuals back in the workplace.
 Unfortunately, far-left Democrats in Congress don't see it that way.
+They used the "relief package" to massively fund programs unrelated to COVID-19, to cut our seniors' Medicare, and to enact tax increases to pay for their crazy spending.
+It doesn't make economic sense.

 Issues: Spending and Economy